evan5208/sweeta/journal.md

 hm why not let's just use gradio code, run it on spaces

 just sucks, I'm gonna lock in and stop blogging for a while, brb with an update

+LOL what if I name it literally sweeta
+TODO

+hm we're using temporal median filtering and a light inpainting model now, letseee

+hoping and praying to god this doesn't make my laptop explode although it's like 200m afaik LOL I should probs start studying side by side so I can pass tomorrow (1:15 AM)

+hmm tweaked heavily, this better work honestly, looks promising welp did absolutely nothing